Alanshnir/imessage-analyzer/README.md

 ~/Library/Messages/chat.db
 ```

-You may also find:
-- `chat.db-wal` (Write-Ahead Log)
-- `chat.db-shm` (Shared Memory file)

-**Note**: You may need to temporarily disable iMessage or close the Messages app to copy these files, as they may be locked while in use.
+**⚠️ IMPORTANT**: You **must close the Messages app** before uploading your chat.db file!
+The database file is locked while Messages is running and cannot be read.
+Quit Messages from the menu bar (Messages → Quit Messages) or press Cmd+Q.

 ## Usage